 Robbery laws in Virginia are serious felony offenses.
-Not only are you facing a prison sentence, you are facing some serious mandatory minimum sentences, requiring you serve a portion of your sentence behind bars if you are convicted of the offense, no exceptions.
+Not only are you facing a prison sentence, but you are also facing some serious mandatory minimum sentences, requiring you serve a portion of your sentence behind bars if you are convicted of the offense, no exceptions.
 When the stakes are this high, you need someone advocating on your behalf, a local defense lawyer who understands the laws and what you are going through.

 Virginia Robbery Laws